Lakselord/swarmTopologySimulator/README.md

 When running simulation using the simulator do the following:
 1. Start by running the testProgram script.
 2. Enter the parameters to be used in the simulation.
+3. Wait for simulation to finish, indicated by when animation of simulation run pops up